lukso-network/LIPs/LSPs/LSP-26-FollowingSystem.md

 Adding a list of addresses that are followed to a smart contract can be used in various ways to create more social and engaging user interfaces.
 This is especially relevant for universal profiles, but not limited to.

-This data key is mainly used as a means to allow your followers to be taken from one app to another.
+Storing followers in a single decentralized registry allows followers to be taken from one app to another.
 What experiences and results this will have depends on the respective apps and how they want to use that information.

 ## Usage